 External factors around your home (or investment property) will have a greater impact on the future value of your home than anything you do on the inside.
-As long as you bought in a good location, and nothing has changed since, everything else can be fixed and/or enhanced.
+As long as you bought in a good location, and nothing has changed since everything else can be fixed and/or enhanced.

-Some criteria for "What is a Good Location" include:
+Criteria for "What is a Good Location" include: